rm511130/Physna_Training/README.md

 - You can find the details on how to contact the support team at Physna from the main hamburger menu on the main page.
 Click on the three horizontal lines icon to open the menu and select "Support" last item in the list.
 This will open a page explaining how to get in touch.

-- Alternatively, you can sent an e-mail to [info@physna.com](mailto:info@physna.com?subject=Physna%20Support) with subject "Support".
+- Alternatively, you can send an e-mail to [info@physna.com](mailto:info@physna.com?subject=Physna%20Support) with the subject "Support".

 - If you have a critical issue that requires immediate attention, please contact your Physna Account Team.

 ## 6. Architecture <a name="architecture"><a/>

-- Physna is a cloud-based platform installed as an isolated single tenant in order to guarantee complete control and isolation of your work and valuable data.
+- Physna is a cloud-based platform installed as an isolated single tenant to guarantee complete control and isolation of your work and valuable data.
 The architecture diagram shown below represents all the key services used by Physna.

 ![architecture](./images/architecture.jpg)